 Handled by CsvUtil.
 The first occurrence of the header will be used and the rest will be ignored.

-The sequence diagrams below illustrates the interactions within the Logic
+The sequence diagrams below illustrates the interactions within the Logic component when the user issues the command import.

 Parsing